Carriage: Competitive driving

-In most European and English-speaking countries, driving is a competitive equestrian sport.
-Many horse shows host driving competitions for a particular style of driving, breed of horse, or type of vehicle.
+Driving is a competitive equestrian sport.
+Many horse shows have driving competitions for a particular style of driving, breed of horse, or type of vehicle.
 Show vehicles are usually carriages, carts, or buggies and, occasionally, sulkies or wagons.
-Modern high-technology carriages are made purely for competition by companies such as Bennington Carriages. in England.
+Modern high-technology carriages are made purely for competition, often called marathon carriages.

-Terminology varies: the simple, lightweight two- or four-wheeled show vehicle common in many nations is called a "cart" in the USA, but a "carriage" in Australia.

-Internationally, there is intense competition in the all-round test of driving: combined driving, also known as horse-driving trials, an equestrian discipline regulated by the Fédération Équestre Internationale (International Equestrian Federation) with national organizations representing each member country.
+Internationally, there is intense competition in the all-round test of driving called combined driving or horse-driving trials, an equestrian discipline regulated by the International Federation for Equestrian Sports (FEI) with national organizations representing each member country.
 World championships are conducted in alternate years, including single-horse, horse pairs and four-in-hand championships.
 The World Equestrian Games, held at four-year intervals, also includes a four-in-hand competition.
 For pony drivers, the World Combined Pony Championships are held every two years and include singles, pairs and four-in-hand events.